Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Chapter II “Why are there so many different languages?” page 7.

-4. Use of words based on different age categories.
+4. Usage of words taking into account different age categories. p.
 13

-8. Competition "The best expert on obsolete words."
+8. Competition “The best expert on obsolete words.” p.
 19

 9. Conclusion. page 20